7mm Backcountry

 Many hunters passively play the point-blank range game when they sight-in their rifle 2 inches high at 100 yards.
 This at least ensures the shooter can hold on the center of the vitals and hit them from the muzzle to beyond 100 yards.
 But there’s much more you can do, and many hunters never fully realize the full implications and benefits.

-With a rifle’s point-blank range well defined, the shooter can spend time at the bench and do some experimentation to determine where the crosshairs need to settle to hit a target at longer ranges.
-When that whitetail is cutting across an open field and the rangefinder reads 296, you need to be able to throw down quickly, stop him and settle your crosshairs—without twisting turrets.
+With a rifle’s point-blank range well defined, the shooter can spend time at the bench and do some experimentation to determine where the crosshairs need to settle to hit a target at slighty longer ranges.
+When that whitetail is cutting across an open field and the rangefinder reads 336, you need to be able to throw down quickly, stop him and settle your crosshairs—without twisting turrets.